Thailand - Visiting Pattaya With Children

 Russian sign in Pattaya

-The Amari Garden is very popular with tourists from Russia and India.
+The Amari is very popular with tourists from Russia and India.
 The restaurant offers an Indian curry night once a week and there is Indian food available at the breakfast buffet.

 Pattaya is popular with Europeans, Australians, North Americans and also attracts Thais living in Bangkok who want to escape from the noise, congestion and pollution for a weekend to breathe some sea air.